kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

     {% if_version gte:2.3.x %}
     `--set controlPlane.tls.kdsZoneClient.skipVerify=true` is required because the default global control plane's certificate is self-signed.
     It is recommended to use a certificate signed by a trusted CA in production.
-See [Secure access accross services](/docs/{{ page.version }}/production/secure-deployment/certificates/) page for more information.
+See [Secure access across services](/docs/{{ page.version }}/production/secure-deployment/certificates/) page for more information.
     {% endif_version %}

 {% endtab %}